-

 Not all research on how the brain functions comes to the same conclusions.
 In fact one of the major problems with applying brain-based theories in actual instruction is that the findings are frequently contradictory.
 The cellular structure of the brain … Continue reading

-Posted in Educational trends, Group psychology
+Posted in Education trends, Group psychology

 Tagged brain based instruction, prejudice